Guide to FAFSA Income Requirements

 Direct Subsidized Loans

-A Direct Subsidized Loan is a need-based loan granted by the federal government for students who need an undergraduate loan.
+A Direct Subsidized Loan is a loan provided by the federal government for students who demonstrate financial need.
 You do not have to pay interest on the loan while you’re in school, during any deferment, or during the grace period.
+The government picks up this tab.

-In order to receive a Direct Subsidized Loan, you’ll complete entrance counseling, which goes over your obligation to repay the loan, and sign a master promissory note, which indicates that you agree to the loan terms.
+Before receiving the funds from a Direct Subsidized Loan, you need to complete entrance counseling, which goes over your obligation to repay the loan, and sign a master promissory note, which indicates that you agree to the loan terms.

 Direct Unsubsidized Loans